-At the forefront of cancer treatments, immunotherapies use the body's immune system to destroy cancer cells.
-Immunotherapies also have low-toxicity which would make it easier for patients to undergo treatment.
-Most importantly, they promise to offer better efficacy and less chances of recurrence for cancers.
-In a report released by Research and Markets, the global immuno-oncology market is expected to reach $100 billion by 2022, and BriaCell continues to uncover opportunities in this space with its innovative technologies.
+At the forefront of cancer treatments, immunotherapies boost the ability of the body's own cancer-fighting cells to destroy cancerous tumors.
+Immunotherapies also have low-toxicity, making it easier for patients to undergo treatment.
+Most importantly, they may offer better efficacy and less chance of recurrence for many cancer patients.
+In a report released by Research and Markets, the global immuno-oncology market is expected to reach US$135 billion by 2024.
+BriaCell continues to uncover opportunities in this space with its innovative technologies.

-BriaCell's management team is comprised of a team of experienced industry leaders involved in the approval of over 10 drugs.
-Management also notably holds about 14 percent of the company’s shares.
+BriaCell's management team comprises a team of experienced industry leaders involved in the approval of over a dozen drugs.

 The Cancer Immunotherapy Space

-Other challenges many include the lack of effectiveness of the cancer immunotherapies to treat solid tumors or blood cancers since they only work in certain patient and not the others.
-Additionally, the newly developed effective personalized immunotherapies such as PROVENGE® and CAR-T need to be individually manufactured for each patient.
-This may mean a complex and time-consuming manufacturing process which is extremely expensive and would make the therapies commercially unsuccessful.
+Other challenges include the lack of effectiveness of cancer immunotherapies to treat some solid tumors or blood cancers, since they only work in certain types of cancer and not in others.
+Additionally, other effective personalized immunotherapies such as PROVENGE® and CAR-T need to be individually manufactured for each patient.
+This means a complex and time-consuming manufacturing process, which is extremely expensive and might make the therapies commercially unsuccessful.

 Bria-IMT™, BriaCell's lead product candidate, is derived from a specific breast cancer cell line.
 It is genetically engineered to release granulocyte-macrophage colony-stimulating factor (GM-CSF), a substance that activates the immune system.
-BriaCell believes that Bria-IMT™ helps the body to recognize and kill tumor cells by activating both T cells that directly attack tumor cells, and B cells that produce anti-tumor antibodies.
+BriaCell believes that Bria-IMT™ helps the body to stimulate cancer-fighting T-cells, cells that directly attack tumor cells, and B-cells that produce anti-tumor antibodies.

 Source: BriaCell Therapeutics Corp.